ChrisRahme/FYP-Chatbot/README.md

 ## Current

 * Actions
+  * Refactored language actions
+* Forms
+  * Added form_troubleshoot_internet with its FormValidationAction and ActionAskSlotNames

+## 2021.03.08

+* Actions
   * Added functions (Modified Database class & language-dependent template)
   * Converting utterances into actions that utter the message corresponding to the selected language.
   * Minor code changes.